jgpaiva/unbabel_api/README.md

 Unbabel API
 ===========

+Unbabel: Translation as a Service

+Signup for Unbabel to get an api token at http://www.unbabel.co

-This github project contains the documentation for interacting with the Unbabel API.
+Unbabel provides human quality translation at a fraction of the cost and with fast translation times.
+This is the documention for the Unbabel API.

 Authentication
 ================================